-Truth: People in the United States spent over $30 billion for supplements and alternative treatments and $72 billion for diet treatments and products (another citation here), many of which are unproven or proven to be ineffective.
+Truth: People in the United States spent over $30 billion on supplements and alternative treatments and $72 billion on diet treatments and products (another citation here), many of which are unproven or proven to be ineffective.
 Looking at mainstream medicine, an estimated 30% of America’s healthcare spending may be considered wasteful, including low-value care, poorly coordinated care, and fraud.
-In dollar amounts this is nearly $1 trillion dollars, or over $3,000 for every citizen per year.1
+In dollar amounts, this is nearly $1 trillion dollars or over $3,000 for every citizen per year (1).

 Myth 2: You get what you pay for when it comes to health.